 Good Cholesterol, Bad Cholesterol

 Did you know that your fat in the stomach region is the most dangerous factor for heart health?
 If you said no, you’d be part of the two-thirds of Americans who also don’t know.
-About a third of people surveyed knew that waist circumference is even important when it comes to determining
+About a third of people surveyed knew that waist circumference is even important when it comes to determining risk of heart disease.

 Taking Our Vitamins